goauthentik/terraform-provider-authentik/README.md

 ## Versioning

-This providers version is based ont he authentik version it's tested against.
+This provider's version is based on the authentik version it's tested against.

 Provider version 2021.8.1 is tested against 2021.8.x.